hdbeukel/james/james/james-extensions/README.md

 James Extensions Module
 =======================

 The James extensions module is part of the James framework for solving combinatorial optimization problems using metaheuristics in java.
-The extensions module provides additional components for advanced subset selection, as well as other types of problems (e.g. permutation problems).
+The extensions module provides additional components for advanced subset selection as well as other types of problems (e.g. permutation problems).

 Status
 ======